Have you been sitting and wondering why is marriage hard? Have marriage problems made you question your relationship and whether or not it would last?

 Here are some conflicts that plague married couples and ways you can solve them:

 There are many common problems in married life, and many of them can be avoided, fixed, or resolved using many different methods and techniques.

 Take a look at the most common marital issues married couples face, and learn how to solve marriage problems before they cause irreparable damage to your relationship.

 Infidelity is one of the most common marriage problems in relationships.
 The mostrecent data suggests that about 20 percent of interviewed men admitted to cheating on their partner compared to 10 percent of women.
 It includes cheating and having emotional affairs.

-Infidelity is a common problem in relationships.
-It includes cheating and having emotional affairs.
-Other instances that are included in infidelity are one-night stands, physical infidelity, internet relationships as well as long and short-term affairs.
+Other instances included in infidelity are one-night stands, physical infidelity, internet relationships, and long and short-term affairs.
 Infidelity occurs in a relationship for many different reasons; it is a common problem and one that various couples are struggling to find a solution to.